NTBBloodbath/lcfetch/README.md

   extract the ASCII distribution logos from `neofetch`.
 - [rxi](https://github.com/rxi), lcfetch is using his [log.c](https://github.com/rxi/log.c)
   library for providing error logs in a fancy way.
+- All the amazing people who helped me to test stuff :heart:.

 ## Contribute